Our Diocesan Synod in action

 The diocesan synod includes three parts – the House of Bishops (which only has one member in our diocese), House of Clergy and House of Laity.
 They normally meet and vote together, but can do so separately.
 The bishop is president and synod is also chaired by clergy and lay chairs.
 Its secretary is our diocesan secretary.

-Our diocesan synod meets twice a year (normally November and June), but can also meet in February if required.
+Our diocesan synod meets three times a year (normally March, June and November).
 It hears from national speakers, diocesan officers and deanery representatives, and votes on issues such as diocesan policies and the annual budget.
 Individual members or deanery synods can also put forward motions to be discussed.
 Meetings are held in public, so anyone can attend.

 Standing Orders